 As an obstacle racer, he has won the OCR World Championships in 2014 through to 2019, Spartan World Championships in 2014 and 2018 and Tougher Mudder World Championship in 2018.
 Furthermore, in 2016, Jon and Ryan Atkins became the first team to achieve 100 miles at the World’s Toughest Mudder Championships in Las Vegas, Nevada.

 As a full-time athlete, Jon now spends most of his time training and recovering.
 His training consists of running, bouldering, swimming, cycling and most other things active.
-Living in the Norwegian mountains he also enjoys Randonée skiing, which now dominates his daily training in the winter months.
+Living in the Norwegian mountains in Romsdalen he also enjoys Randonée skiing, which now dominates his daily training in the winter months.
 He also enjoys a good cup of coffee and spending time with his, also very accomplished, wife.